-This website provides information about the factors that influence fuel prices in BC, as part of the Fuel Price Transparency Act (FPT Act).
+This website provides information about the factors that influence fuel prices in British Columbia (BC), as part of the Fuel Price Transparency Act (FPT Act).
 Based on your feedback, regular improvements and enhancements will be made to the website.

 The British Columbia Utilities Commission (BCUC) is an independent agency of the Government of British Columbia.
 The BCUC regulates BC's energy utilities, the Insurance Corporation of BC's Basic automobile insurance rates, intra-provincial pipeline rates and the reliability of the electrical transmission grid.
 We are also responsible for administering BC's FPT Act.

 As the Administrator of the FPT Act, the BCUC is responsible for collecting and publishing information about gasoline and diesel fuel activities in BC, in an effort to promote competitiveness, and public confidence in the competitiveness of the fuel market.
 The BCUC does not regulate fuel prices in BC.Learn more about the BCUC